Eggplant, Tomato, Bell Pepper, and Potato

 First symptoms can appear as early as 2–6 hours, but the full extent of poisoning signs often develops only after 12–24 hours.

-5. Can I induce vomiting myself if I suspect nightshade poisoning in my pet?
+5. Can I induce vomiting myself in my pet if I suspect poisoning by nightshade plants?

 Self-medication is not recommended.
-Contact a veterinarian immediately who can initiate the appropriate measures.
+Contact a veterinarian immediately, who can initiate appropriate measures.

 6. Are cooked potatoes safer for pets than raw ones?

-Yes, cooking breaks down a large part of the solanine.
+Yes, cooking breaks down a large portion of the solanine.
 Nevertheless, even cooked potatoes should only be fed in small amounts and without the peel.

 7. Can pets develop immunity to solanine?

 No, habituation or immunity to solanine is not possible.
-Each re-exposure can lead to poisoning symptoms.
+Each new exposure can lead to poisoning symptoms.

 8. Are there long-term consequences after recovering from nightshade poisoning?

-In severe poisoning cases, kidney or liver damage may remain, requiring long-term treatment.
-In mild to moderate poisoning, complete recovery without sequelae is the rule.
+In severe poisonings, kidney or liver damage may remain, requiring long-term treatment.
+In mild to moderate poisonings, complete recovery without lasting damage is the rule.

 9. Are certain animal breeds particularly sensitive to solanine?

 Scientific data on breed-specific sensitivities are limited.
-Generally, smaller breeds react more sensitively due to the unfavorable ratio of body weight to ingested toxin amount.
+Generally, smaller breeds react more sensitively due to the less favorable ratio of body weight to ingested toxin amount.

 10. How can I protect my pet from nightshade poisoning?